 Many UK stock trading apps carry shares of this major global automaker.
 So, you can compare apps based on not just whether they offer trading on Ford stock, but also on key features like trading fees, platform features, and ease of use.

-Let’s take a look at two of the top UK stock apps you can use to buy Ford shares today.
+Let’s take a look at the most popular UK stock apps you can use to buy Ford shares today.

-eToro is our top-rated stock app for buying Ford shares.
+eToro is a popular stock app for buying Ford shares.
 This online brokerage offers trading on more than 800 US stocks, plus thousands more shares from around the globe.
 This means you can invest in the hottest stocks like Amazon, Gamestop and AMC.
 You can also invest in over 450 ETFs, including several that specifically target the global auto industry.

 With eToro, you have two ways to buy Ford shares: with CFDs or by buying the shares directly.
 When trading CFDs, you pay no commission and you can leverage your trade up to 5:1.
 CFD trading is most suitable for a short-term bet on the Ford share price.
 Alternatively, long-term investors can buy Ford stock outright.